Aussies face unprecedented virus measures

 Mr Morrison also took aim at those spreading false news on social media, describing it as “despicable behaviour” and “downright dangerous”.

-“That is a very dangerous and reckless thing that you’re doing, and you’re a danger to you fellow countrymen and women,” he told Sky News on Wednesday night.
+“That is a very dangerous and reckless thing that you’re doing, and you’re a danger to your fellow countrymen and women,” he told Sky News.

-“There are many Australians in this country right now whose lives are at risk from this in vulnerable areas and you’re not helping them.”

 He urged Australians to rely on official information regarding the virus.